Who's Behind Listverse?

 4The Psychotic Side-Effects of Malaria Medication

 When taken once a week, Lariam helps to prevent malaria.
 But in some cases, the pills trigger horrific side-effects.
 One of the most notable cases happened to Tim Notee, a 20-year-old student who purchased Lariam in 2012, right before visiting Ghana.

 The effects started while he was still in the Netherlands and packing for his trip.
 His mind became so scattered that his mother had to finish his trip preparations.
 After arriving in Ghana, the hallucinations began.
 Entire walls appeared to move.
 He thought he shared a body with a grasshopper.
 Within a week, he lost his grip on reality.
 Notee firmly believed that Jesus was his older brother, that he personally knew God, and fervently wrote a new religion.

 He thought he could perform miracles, shaved his body to look more Ghanaian, and promised his worried father that they would meet Bruce Springsteen.
-Notee turned ill and was admitted to hospital where a doctor immediately recognized the Lariam’s side-effects and told him to stop taking the pills.
+Notee turned ill and was admitted to the hospital, where a doctor immediately recognized Lariam’s side effects and told him to stop taking the pills.
 But by now, Notee was no longer God’s second son.
-He was Jesus and he told everyone.
+He was Jesus, and he told everyone.

 Frighteningly, one in ten people has a bad reaction to Lariam.